TRADITIONAL MARKETING TECHNIQUES THAT STILL MATTER

 The main problem with the publishing industry is that it existed on lightly targeted advertising, and now marketers want more narrow targeting.

 A full-page ad in The Wall Street Journal can cost a quarter of a million dollars for one ad.

 Or you could spend a tenth of that and carefully reach only those people who were actually potential buyers of your product or service.
 It’s a no-brainer.

 In some ways, big print ads are becoming what PR used to be — a signaling device that tells people a company is established and legitimate.

-What are some of the trends you’re seeing in Out of Home advertising that are helping brands extend their reach?
+What are the trends you’re seeing in 0ut-of-home advertising that are helping brands extend their reach?

 Even in out-of-home (OOH) advertising, digital advertising has changed the game.
 For example, there are digital billboards near the Las Vegas airport that tens of millions of people see a year.
 You have to drive past them as you leave the airport and they’re very popular with consumer brands and companies that advertise during conventions.